China-Taiwan Diplomatic Rivalry Intensifies in Africa and South America

-By LEE HYUNTAEK Posted : May 3, 2026, 13:46 Updated : May 3, 2026, 13:46
+By LEE HYUNTAEK Posted : May 4, 2026, 11:09 Updated : May 4, 2026, 11:09

-Eswatini rolled out a red carpet at the runway and Prime Minister Russell Mmiso Dlamini greeted Lai.
+Eswatini rolled out a red carpet on the runway and Prime Minister Russell Mmiso Dlamini greeted Lai.
 In a meeting with the king, Lai said, “Taiwan is a sovereign country and belongs to the world.”

-China and Taiwan are also locked in a tug-of-war over Paraguay, Taiwan’s only diplomatic ally in South America.
+A similar contest is playing out over Paraguay, Taiwan’s only diplomatic ally in South America.
 The New York Times reported May 2 that the relationship dates to 1957, when Chiang Kai-shek, Taiwan’s first president, and then-Paraguayan President Alfredo Stroessner aligned under an anti-communist banner.
-Paraguay is described as the most strongly anti-China country in Latin America, and it has drawn praise from the Donald Trump U.S. administration for countering China.
+The paper said Paraguay is among the most strongly anti-China countries in Latin America, drawing praise from U.S. President Donald Trump’s administration.
 Secretary of State Marco Rubio has called conservative Paraguayan President Santiago Pena “a strong ally of the United States.”

 Taiwan currently has 12 diplomatic allies, including the Vatican and Haiti.